melodyhway/Analysis-of-Nonprofit-Donations/README.md

 * diversify campaigns and donor types to increase organization's sustainability
 * implement smaller social media and peer-to-peer campaigns to encourage donations during "off" months
 * demonstrate impact on social media to donors and interested parties to demonstrate the work that is being done and how donations are being implemented in the causes that people care about.

+# Business Problem
+In the non-profit sector, understanding and increasing donations is essential for sustaining operations.
+By indentifying pattersn in doantion growth and decline, it provides critical insights that help organizations better support thier communities and initiatives.

+Suppose this is an organization focuses on supporting workfore development, with donations funding programs that help people build skills for employment.
+To ensure that these programs are well funded and effective, funding must be tracked and analyzed, enabling strategis allocation decisions throughout the year and ensuring sucessful operations.

 # Background